-The University Library of the Technische Universität München (TUB) is the academic information centre of the Technische Universität München (TUM).
+The University Library of the Technical University of Munich is the academic information centre of the Technical University of Munich (TUM).
 The library comprises nine branch libraries, situated at the university's four locations in Munich, Garching, Weihenstephan and Straubing.

 In Bavaria, we provide nationwide services in supplying literature and information to technological and scientific research facilities and companies.
 Our portfolio of products and services is also available to interested private individuals.
 We archive literature that has been published in Bavaria in the fields of applied natural sciences, technology (including information technology and architecture), agricultural and nutritional sciences and sport within the context of the Bavarian Legal Deposit Act.
 Furthermore, the University Library is also an official Standards Infopoint by the German Standards Institute (Deutsches Institut für Normung, DIN).